Shock Breakout in Dense Circumstellar Material with Application to PS1-13arp: Numerical Models and PS1-13arp

 Figure~\ref{fig:fig3} shows the photometric light curves of the best fit model overlaid with PS1-13arp data.
 Both $R_w$ and $D$ for this model are roughly within a factor of $\sim 2$ of the estimates made in \cite{Gezari_2015}.
-Our more detailed fit demonstrates that PS1-13arp is in the compact wind regime, which provides important corrections to $t_{\rm rise}$ that must be accounted for to accurately estimate the parameters.
+However, \cite{Gezari_2015} use the extended wind regime to estimate their parameters, while our numerical fits demonstrate that PS1-13arp is well within the compact wind regime.
+Given our analytic estimates outlined in Section~\ref{sec:framework}, we rule out the possibility of the PS1-13arp data also being well fit by an extended wind for two reasons.
+First, attempting to match the rise time in the extended regime results in a peak bolometric luminosity nearly an order of magnitude too dim.
+Likewise, matching the peak luminosity would cause the light curve to rise too slowly.

 Given that the bright early emission from PS1-13arp argues for this dense CSM, it is natural to ask how exceptional this event is in comparison to other SNe~II.
 Unfortunately, the vast majority of these events do not have the same early UV coverage of PS1-13arp.
-CSM properties can be inferred from other observational signatures, such as the shock cooling emission over the first $\sim30\,{\rm days}$ \citep{unifying}.
+CSM properties can be inferred from other observational signatures, such as the SCE over the first $\sim30\,{\rm days}$ \citep{unifying}.
 To compare PS1-13arp to this other method for measuring the CSM, in Figure~\ref{fig:fig2} we overlay the CSM properties inferred for 20 SNe~II by \cite{measuring} as black crosses.
 The CSM in these events tend to have smaller $R_w$ and higher $D$ than PS1-13arp, but are not so inconsistent that they seem to be fundamentally different kinds of events.
 If the SBO of these events would have been observed, the scalings for $L_{\rm sbo}$ and $t_{\rm rise}$ imply they would have been brighter but with faster rise times.
 This may make SBO still challenging to observe unless a survey has a sufficiently high cadence.